 Now that you've signed in as an administrator, you can begin to customize your Hub, including your site's branding and messages as well as the volunteer application.

-Your site's Look & Feel consists of custom verbiage, graphics and colors.
+Your site's look and feel consists of custom verbiage, graphics and colors.

 Navigate to the Landing Pages tile (Figure 1).